r3k4ce/AI-Product-Development-Toolkit/v0-Design/README.md

-# AI Prompts for v0.dev Design Generation
+# AI Prompts for Copilot Agent Scaffold Prompt

-This folder contains prompts to help you generate frontend code using AI, specifically targeting the `v0.dev` tool.
-The goal is to turn your detailed User Experience (UX) plans into a starting point for your application's visual design, focusing only on what's needed for your Minimum Viable Product (MVP).
+This folder contains prompts to help you generate a scaffold prompt for GitHub Copilot Agent.
+The goal is to turn your detailed User Experience (UX) plans and MVP scope into a starting point for your application's codebase.

 ## The Prompts

 There are two main files here:

-1.  **`v0.dev-visual-generation-prompt.md` (The Target Template)**
+1.  **`copilot-scaffold-prompt.md` (The Target)**
-    *   **What it is:** This is a detailed blueprint that tells `v0.dev` exactly what kind of visual design to create.
+    *   **What it is:** This is a detailed blueprint that tells GitHub Copilot Agent exactly what kind of project to create.
-    *   **What it defines:** It covers the look and feel (theme, colors, fonts), layout, spacing, specific pages or views needed (like a dashboard or settings page), and how the code should be structured.
     *   **How it's used:** You don't usually fill this out manually.
-Instead, you use the "Prompt Filler" (see below) to create a completed version of this template, which you then copy and paste into `v0.dev`.
+Instead, you use the "Prompt Filler" (see below) to create a completed version of this template, which you then copy and paste into GitHub Copilot Agent.

-2.  **`v0.dev-visual-generation-prompt-filler.md` (The Interactive Filler)**
+2.  **`copilot-scaffold-prompt-filler.md` (The Interactive Filler)**
     *   **What it is:** This is an interactive chat prompt you use with a general AI assistant (like Gemini, ChatGPT, Claude).
-    *   **What it does:** It guides you through a conversation to automatically fill out the "Target Template" above.
+    *   **What it does:** It guides you through a conversation to automatically fill out the "Target" above.
 It uses two key pieces of information you provide:
         *   Your detailed **UX Specifications** document (which describes how the whole app should look and work).
         *   Your **MVP Scope Definition** (which lists exactly which features or pages are needed for the *first version* of your app).
     *   **How it's used:** You start a chat with an AI using this prompt, providing your UX Specs and MVP Scope.
-The AI will ask you questions, referencing your documents, to gather all the details needed for the Target Template, focusing only on the MVP parts.
-The final output of this chat is the completed Target Template, ready for `v0.dev`.
+The AI will ask you questions, referencing your documents, to gather all the details needed for the Target, focusing only on the MVP parts.
+The final output of this chat is the completed Target, ready for GitHub Copilot Agent.

 ## How to Use These Prompts

-1.  **Have your Docs Ready:** You need your completed **UX Specifications** and your defined **MVP Scope** (knowing which features/pages are in the first version).
-2.  **Use the Filler Prompt:** Start a chat with an AI using `v0.dev-visual-generation-prompt-filler.md`.
-Attach the blank `v0.dev-visual-generation-prompt.md` template file and paste your UX Specs and MVP Scope into the designated input areas.
-3.  **Chat with the AI:** Answer the AI's questions.
-It will use your documents to help fill in the details for the visual design of your MVP.
-4.  **Get the Target Prompt:** The AI will give you the fully filled-out `v0.dev-visual-generation-prompt.md`.
+1.  **Have your UX specs & MVP scope ready**
+2.  **Use the filler prompt with an LLM to collect your stack choice + feature/pages list**
-5.  **Generate Code:** Copy this completed prompt and paste it into `v0.dev` to generate the initial frontend code.
+3.  **Paste the completed scaffold prompt into GitHub Copilot Agent to generate your initial code**
-6.  **Review & Integrate:** Carefully check the code `v0.dev` produces and add it to your project.

-## Model Compatibility

-*   **Prompt Filler:** Designed for advanced conversational LLMs (e.g., Gemini Advanced, GPT-4, Claude 3) capable of following complex instructions, analyzing provided documents (UX Specs, MVP Scope), and engaging in detailed dialogue.
-*   **Visual Generation Prompt:** Specifically designed as input for `v0.dev`.
-*   **Context Window:** Models with a **large context window (high token limit)** are strongly recommended for the Prompt Filler, due to the need to process potentially large UX Specification documents alongside the interactive conversation and the target template structure.
-*   **Parameter Tuning:** When using the filled Visual Generation Prompt with `v0.dev`, its default parameters are usually appropriate.
-For the Prompt Filler, standard conversational parameters generally work well.
-Using a lower temperature (e.g., 0.2-0.5) might help the AI stick more closely to the provided UX Specifications when suggesting content.

-## Important Considerations

-*   **AI is a Helper:** These prompts speed things up, but the AI doesn't understand your project like you do.
-*   **Review is Essential:** Always carefully check the prompts generated by the filler and the code generated by `v0.dev`.
-Fix any mistakes or things that don't look right.
-*   **Clear Inputs = Better Outputs:** The more detailed and clear your UX Specifications and MVP Scope are, the better the results will be.
-*   **Starting Point:** Think of the generated code as a good starting point, not the final product.
-You'll still need to refine it and add functionality.